 Projects with four or less units

-Projects with less than five residential units that also include at least one affordable residential unit cannot use the state's regulations.
-However, recognizing that most lots in the City are not sufficient in size to accommodate five or more units, the City has adopted the following development incentives for projects with less than five units:
+Projects with less than five residential units that also include at least one affordable residential unit cannot use the state’s regulations.
+However, recognizing that most lots in the City are not sufficient in size to accommodate five or more units, the City has adopted development incentives for projects with less than five units.
+Please refer to Development Code Chapter 3, Section 3.20 for additional information.

 In addition, affordable housing projects of any size may request a reduction in the amount of certain development fees.
-For example, developments are required to place the existing main utility lines underground or pay an in-lieu fee, pursuant to the Interim Undergrounding Policy adopted by the City Council on June 4, 2007.
-However, affordable housing projects may request a reduction in the amount of in-lieu fees to be paid.
-This may be approved by the Community Development Director.
+For example, developments are required to place the existing main utility lines underground or pay an in-lieu fee.
+However, pursuant to the Interim Undergrounding Policy adopted by the City Council on June 4, 2007, affordable housing projects may request a reduction in the amount of in-lieu fees to be paid.
 The reduction is the percentage that the project is determined to be affordable.
 For example, if a four unit project includes one affordable housing unit, the total amount of the in-lieu fees is reduced by one-fourth, or 25%.

 Funding for Affordable Residential Projects

-The City of Grover Beach is a non-entitlement community, eligible to competitively apply for U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant (CDBG) and Home Investment Partnerships Program (HOME) funds administered by the State of California.
-The City's Community Development Department manages these programs, which aim at providing services, housing, and facilities for the very-low, low- and moderate-income persons/households of our community.
+The City of Grover Beach is a non-entitlement community, eligible to competitively apply for funds from the U.S. Department of Housing and Urban Development (HUD) which are administered by the State of California Department of Housing and Community Development (HCD), such as Community Development Block Grant (CDBG).
+The City’s Community Development Department manages these programs, which aim at providing services, housing, and facilities for the very-low, low- and moderate-income persons/households of our community.

 Navigate Quickly & Easily